google/FluidNet/README.md

 **RUNNING TORCH7 TRAINING**

 We assume that Torch7 is installed, otherwise follow the instructions [here]( http://torch.ch/).
-We use the standard distro with the cuda SDK and cudnn.
-Note: there may be other libraries we use, so if our torch script fails the first place to look is ``CNNFluilds/torch/lib/include.lua``, and make sure you have all the mandatory libraries.
+We use the standard [distro](https://github.com/torch/distro) with the cuda SDK for cutorch and cunn and [cudnn](https://github.com/soumith/cudnn.torch).

-First compile tfluids (this is our custom CUDA & C++ library that implements a large number of the modules used in the paper):
+After install torch, compile tfluids: this is our custom CUDA & C++ library that implements a large number of the modules used in the paper:

 ```
+sudo apt-get install freeglut3-dev
+sudo apt-get install libxmu-dev libxi-dev
 cd FluidNet/torch/tfluids
 luarocks make tfluids-1-00.rockspec
 ```